Date of Award:

 The research project described consisted of a static testing portion, as well as fatigue testing on full-scale 4’x12’ bridge deck specimens.
 The three deck types included steel, GFRP-only, and Hybrid GFRP reinforcing in Fiber Reinforced Concrete (FRC).
 The static decks were loaded until failure, and the fatigue decks experienced 1 or 2 million cycles prior to being tested to failure.
 The Hybrid Reinforced Concrete (HRC) decks proved to be a viable solution that increases post-peak ductility and passes service and limit state requirements.

 McRory, Jared W., "Experimental Static and Cyclic Behavior of Hybrid Non-Metallic Bridge Decks Reinforced with Discrete GFRP Rebar and GFRP Macrofiber" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7790.

 Available for download on Thursday, May 01, 2025